prajapati-sumit/node-auth-jwt/README.md

 # Node JS Authentication and JWT Authorization
 The project aims at setting up an authentication and authorization system.
 Extensive use of NodeJS with MongoDB to setup a login/signup options along with JWT authorization.
-Currently supports feature of saving personal notes.
+Currently supports feature of saving personal notes with the following functionalities:
+- Adding notes
+- Deleting notes
+- Updating notes